in

 Bolton Abbey, Byland Abbey, Norton Tower (ruin), Easby Abbey (ruin), Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Trig Point on Warrendale Knotts are great places to visit in North Yorkshire if you like ruins.

-North Yorkshire's best mountains can be found at Ingleborough.
+North Yorkshire's best cities can be found at York, and Ripon.

 North Yorkshire features a number of interesting old mines including Grassington Lead Mines.

-North Yorkshire's best parks can be found at Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden.
+Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden are great places to visit in North Yorkshire if you like parks.

 North Yorkshire's best gardens can be found at Fountains Abbey and Studley Royal Water Garden.